-- The type of service rendered. - A narrative describing the service, including how the service addressed the patient's SUD and/or mental health need (e.g., symptom, condition, diagnosis, and/or risk factors) in accordance with the ASAM Criteria. - The date that the service was provided to the patient. - Duration of the service, including travel and documentation time. - Location of the patient at the time of receiving the service. - Justification of discrepancy if the LOC suggested by ASAM criteria is not recommended by counselor/clinician (if applicable). - Justification of discrepancy if the discussed LOC is not agreeable to patient (if applicable) - Justification of discrepancy if the LOC the patient was referred to does not match the LOC suggested by the ASAM criteria (if applicable). - A typed or legibly printed name, signature of the service provider and date of signature. - An appropriate ICD-10 and HCPCS/CPT code(s) must appear in the clinical record, associated with each encounter and consistent with the description in the progress note as this is a requirement for Medi-Cal claims to be valid.
-This requirement is managed in Sage by linking the various items together during the claiming process.
+- The type of service rendered. - A narrative describing the service, including how the service addressed the patient's SUD and/or mental health need (e.g., symptom, condition, diagnosis, and/or risk factors) in accordance with the ASAM Criteria. - The date that the service was provided to the patient. - Duration of the service, including travel and documentation time. - Location of the patient at the time of receiving the service. - Justification of discrepancy if the level of care suggested by ASAM criteria is not recommended by counselor/clinician (if applicable).

-• Next steps including, but not limited to, planned action steps by the provider or by the patient, collaboration with the patient, collaboration with other provider(s) and any update to the Problem List (non-OTP settings) or Treatment Plan (OTP settings) as appropriate.
+- Justification of discrepancy if the discussed LOC is not agreeable to patient (if applicable) - Justification of discrepancy if the LOC the patient was referred to does not match the LOC suggested by the ASAM criteria (if applicable). - A typed or legibly printed name, signature of the service provider and date of signature. - An appropriate ICD-10 and HCPCS/CPT code(s) must appear in the clinical record, associated with each encounter and consistent with the description in the progress note as this is a requirement for Medi-Cal claims to be valid. - Next steps including, but not limited to, planned action steps by the provider or by the patient, collaboration with the patient, collaboration with other provider(s) and any update to the Problem List (non-OTP settings) or Treatment Plan (OTP settings) as appropriate.

-Providers shall complete progress notes within three (3) business days (not including weekends or LA County designated holidays) of providing a service, except for notes for crisis services, which shall be completed within 24 hours.
+Providers shall complete progress notes within three (3) business days of providing a service, with the exception of notes for crisis services, which shall be completed within 24 hours.

-Providers shall complete a daily progress note for services that are billed daily, such as residential treatment services.
+Providers shall complete a daily progress note for services that are billed on a daily basis, such as residential treatment services.